 Slovene population in TIMSS Advanced Mathematics shows the largest coverage index of 34,4.
-This population of general secondary schools preparing students for university studies consists of students who decide (during grade 13) to take the compulsory final exam from mathematics at high level (mostly entering STEM university studies) and those who decide to take the final exam from mathematics at basic level (mostly entering non-STEM university studies).
-All of them follow the same mathematics course in schools, but learn mathematics for different level of examination standards at each level.
+The TIMSS Advanced student population consists of 25 % of students from pre-university general secondary schools (gymnasia) who decide (during their grade 13) to take the compulsory final exam from mathematics at high level (mostly entering STEM university studies) and 75 % of students who decide to take the final exam from mathematics at basic level (mostly entering non-STEM university studies).
+All of them follow the same mathematics course in schools.
 Their results are reported nationally.

 The overview of the secondary school Advanced Mathematics and Physics in Slovenia

 Coverage index: 34 %, follow the National Curriculum with standards of knowledge for each subject

 Compulsory mathematics (includes algebra, calculus, geometry, trigonometry, probability), 4h/week + compulsory physics, 2h/week (1 h = 45 min)

 Curriculum for grade 13:

 Compulsory mathematics + preparation course for the final examination, 5h/week

 Advanced physics course (if chosen by a student as one of 2 optional subjects at final examination) (4h/week +)

 Final Matura examination at the end of grade 13, with 5 compulsory exams: